 Where did civilisation begin?
 That's a question archaeologists have been trying to answer for centuries.
 Many believe it began in ancient Mesopotamia, the land between the Tigris and Euphrates rivers in Asia, in what is now part of Turkey and Iraq.
 This program examines the Sumerian civilisation in detail and takes students to the ancient lands of the Babylonians and the Assyrians to learn of their lives and customs, much of which we have learned from the Bible.
 Show Less

 Well-structured mobile fighting forces, along with widespread social reform, ensured Rome's domination as a centre of political and military might.
 This clip explores the post-Second Punic War period, changes instigated by Gaius Marius, Julius Caesar's influence and how the military continued to change under the first Emperor Augustus and his successor Tiberius.
-It is an ideal learning resource for upper secondary level students of Ancient History.
 Show Less

 Through spectacular re-creations, beautiful footage and 3-D graphic models, students will discover how ancient peoples lived, ate, dressed and worked.
 These civilisations were multifaceted, each with unique leaders, systems of government, trade, religion and culture.
 By exploring archaeological sites and artefacts, art, architecture and writings, students will understand how historians have come to know about life many centuries ago and how these civilisations still influence our lives today.
 Show Less